MIT-LCP/mimic-website/content/mimicdata/ioeventsmerger.md

 # Combining input/output measurements across ICU databases

-The biggest challenge in combining data from CareVue, the previous ICU database, and Metavision, the current ICU database, was the merging of input/output (IO) events.
+A major challenge in combining data from Philips CareVue, the previous ICU database, and Metavision, the current ICU database, was the merging of input/output (IO) events.

 This difficult arose due primarily to two factors: the lower resolution of information archiving in the older CareVue system, and the different definition of an 'order' in the databases.